Administration order

 Child benefit

-This is a regular tax-free benefit payment made to anyone who is responsible for a child or young person.
-In most cases it's paid until the child is
+A tax-free payment made to anyone who is responsible for a child or young person.
+It is paid regularly and usually lasts until the child is 19, as long as they are in full-time education or training.

 Child tax credit